jcook3701/cookiecutter-cookiecutter/changelogs/releases/v0.1.0.md

 - *(template)* Setup template fixes for pyproject.toml.
 - *(template)* Simplified templates and added functionality.
 - *(template)* Updated template makefile to add or remove document gen commands depending on cookiecutter settings.
+- *(template)* Docs are now removed/added from makefile depending on user selection.